SFGLab/MultiMM/README.md

 ## Input Data

-### Loops (bedpe file)
 MultiMM relies on three types of datasets:

 - Loop interactions in `bedpe` format (mandatory).
 - Compartmentalization data in `bed` format (optional).
 - ATAC-Seq p-value data in `.BigWig` format (optional).

+### Loops (bedpe file)

-For **loop interactions**, users need to provide a file with interactions between anchor 1 and anchor 2, and their strength.
-The file must be in `.bedpe` format, should contain 7 columns, and should not include a header.
-An example:
+For **loop interactions**, users must provide a file describing interactions between anchor 1 and anchor 2, along with their strength.

+The file must be in .bedpe format, contain 7 columns, and must not include a header.

 ```text
 chr10	100225000	100230000	chr10	100420000	100425000	95